dlu306090/NAVAX/README.md

 # NAVAX

-NAVAX is a navigation application for the disabled.
+NAVAX is a navigation application for the disabled that uses the GraphHopper routing engine.
+Edit